Quantitative low-temperature spectral asymptotics for reversible diffusions in temperature-dependent domains: Proof of Theorem

 We note that, according to~\eqref{eq:laplace_error_terms}

 This concludes the proof of Theorem~\ref{thm:eyring_kramers} upon applying the comparison principle for Dirichlet eigenvalues (see Proposition~\ref{prop:comparison_principle}). \end{proof}

-\paragraph{Acknowledgments.} The authors thank Dorian Le Peutrec, Boris Nectoux, Danny Perez, Mohamad Rachid and Julien Reygner for helpful discussions and insightful comments.
+\paragraph{Acknowledgments.} The authors thank Dorian Le Peutrec, Laurent Michel, Boris Nectoux, Danny Perez, Mohamad Rachid and Julien Reygner for helpful discussions and insightful comments, as well as pointing out some typos in preliminary versions of this work.
 This work received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (project EMC2, grant agreement No 810367), and from the Agence Nationale de la Recherche, under grants ANR-19-CE40-0010-01 (QuAMProcs) and ANR-21-CE40-0006 (SINEQ).